svisser/crossword/README.rst

         print(puzzle[x, y])

-You can store a string as cell value but you can also specify attributes to store multiple values (such as cell content, styling and other cell propeties):
+You can store a string as cell value but you can also specify attributes to store multiple values (such as cell content, styling and other cell properties):

 .. code:: python